-- Patients are typically placed under anesthetic until they fall asleep before surgery.
+- Patients are typically placed under anesthetic before surgery, causing the patient to become medically unconscious.

 - Doctors will begin the surgery with small incisions in the knee followed by the insertion of a tiny device known as an arthroscope.
-The arthroscope creates small tunnel which burrows through the knee, pushing away surrounding tissues.
+The arthroscope creates a small tunnel that burrows through the knee, pushing away surrounding tissues.

 - The doctors can place several small tools within the arthroscope to both see what they’re working on as well operate on the tissues directly.

 - Depending on the condition of the meniscus, the doctor will remove small portions of it or the entire thing if its condition is unacceptable.

 - Once the surgery is finished, doctors will remove the arthroscope and close the incisions.

 - First Few Hours After Surgery: Anesthetic will be applied routinely throughout the first few hours after the surgery.
 Doctors will monitor vital signs to ensure the surgery was successful.
 Typically, meniscal surgery is very low-risk and complications are rare.

 - 1-2 Days After Surgery: Hospitalization for meniscus surgery is typically short.
 While regular functionality isn’t immediate, patients will be asked to move the knee within 1-2 days after surgery.